 This article contains affiliate links.

 Water hemlock is absolutely fascinating to me, precisely because of its danger.
 It is easily one of the most poisonous plants of the Southern Appalachians.
 For that matter it’s one of the deadliest plants in all of North America.
+It also just so happens to be strikingly beautiful.

 This particular plant grows along side a popular walking path around a small lake.
 Some of its branches push through the pickets of a small foot bridge.
 Hundreds of adults, kids, and pets brush past this plant every day without knowing what it is or the danger it presents.